 |

-Using
+| Using

-Almost all e-mail programs allow you to enter often-used names and e-mail
+the address book Almost all e-mail programs allow you to enter often-used names and e-mail

 addresses into a simple electronic address book.
 You can create short 'nicknames' rather